 Action verb: play

-Action verbs are used to deliver important information in a sentence, and add impact and purpose.
-These verbs play an vital role in grammar and signals to the reader what action the subject is performing in the sentence.
-Now that you’re familiar with action verbs you can practice further with YourDictionary’s action verb worksheets.
+Action verbs are used to deliver important information in a sentence and add impact and purpose.
+These verbs play a vital role in grammar and signals to the reader what action the subject is performing in the sentence.